Skip to content

 sudo chmod 640 /etc/thehive/application.conf

-3. Copy the systemd script in /etc/systemd/system/thehive.service.
+5. Copy the systemd script into /etc/systemd/system/thehive.service.

 cd /tmp